Our ambassadors donate their time and bring expertise from politics, business, religion and their networks to help our work.

 Hilary regularly attends our events.
 She hosted the Parliamentary Reception, 2008, and acted as Chair at Party Conference breakfast summit in 2010.
 She is an active advocate of ours in the House of Lords.

-Flora Martin MBE has supported Action for Children Scotland for almost 20 years.
-She has been very actively involved in fundraising, most notably as a founding member of the Woman of Influence (WOI) Committee.
+Flora Martin MBE has supported Action for Children for over 20 years.
+She has been very actively involved in fundraising, most notably as a founding member of the Woman of Influence committee on which she served for ten years followed by nine years as a co-opted member of the Scotland Committee.